Skip to content

 • While women want love, guys want respect more than anything else.

-We can’t hold nonbelievers to the same standards as us, but we can set a good example in word and action.
-There is a strong case for saving sexual intimacy for marriage even without biblical guidelines (see Is It Actually Wrong to Live Together Before Marriage?), but the ultimate issue here is not your friend’s dating choices but her unbelief.
-If she asks specific questions, give her truthful answers.
-However, your main focus should be on sharing the gospel of Jesus in love.
+We can’t hold nonbelievers to the same standards as us but we can set a good example in word and action.
+There is a strong case for saving sexual intimacy for marriage even without biblical guidelines (see Is It Actually Wrong to Live Together Before Marriage?).
+The ultimate issue here, however, is not your friend’s dating choices but her unbelief.
+If she asks specific questions, give truthful answers but your main focus should be on sharing the gospel of Jesus in love.

 Christian Dating Advice for Guys: Issues You Face